nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* needs to manage contacts of a growing population of employees
-* prefer desktop apps over other types
+* prefers to use CLI over GUI
 * can type fast
-* prefers typing to mouse interactions
+* values efficiency, transparency, and effective communication
-* is reasonably comfortable using CLI apps
+* wants an app that works with different OS

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage contacts in an efficient manner using CLI app

 ### User stories